 - Take the berries out of the curd and dry them in the sun the next day.

 - At the end of the day, put it back in the curd mixture and mix.

 - Continue doing this till all the curd is absorbed and the berries are completely dry.

-These dry berries stay for long and can be used in recipes.
+These dry berries stay for a long time and can be used in recipes.
 To overcome acidity, fry these berries in clarified butter and mix in cooked rice and consume.